The University of Osaka Instruction Manual (Student Life Guide)

 A system for evaluating academic grades. | |

 Safety instructions for students performing experiments in the lab.
-Science students are strongly encouraged to read. |
+This manual also details what to do in case of a fire or earthquake, so even students who aren't conducting experiments are encouraged to take a look. |

 2. Consultations about Study, Student Life, and Employment

-(Learning Support Desk) | At the consultation desk in the libraries, graduate students give advice on study as learning supporters. |
+The University of Osaka Library (Learning Support Desk) | At the consultation desk in the libraries, graduate students give advice on study as learning supporters. |

 This center provides health checkups and health consultation services in order to promote the health of students and staff.
 Medical doctors give advice on your physical and psychological worries.
 Experienced counselors give you advice on worries about your student life.
+Harassment specialists will give you advice on worries about harassment.
 (Consultation in English is available.
-We also provide consultation for parents.
-Your personal information is protected by privacy laws.) | |
+We also provide consultation for parents.)
+Coordinators will provide consultation for situations that require specific accommodations due to difficulties in student life resulting from disabilities, etc. Your personal information is protected by privacy laws. | |

-Career Support | Osaka University supports students by providing employment information, employment/career guidance, and consultation services. |
+Career Support | The University of Osaka supports students by providing employment information, employment/career guidance, and consultation services. |

 Information about internships, such as collecting information, how to apply, and procedures to be completed after receiving a formal offer. | |